 Sudoku Puzzling Materials

-OK… So, minimally all one needs is a puzzle and a pencil (or pen) and it’s “Game On!”.
-But some Sudoku puzzles necessitate making notes which can assist in the resolution of spaces and subsequently the entire puzzle.
-Also, puzzlers are sometimes motivated to guess at the contents of a space or are simply incorrect in their first entry into the space; resulting in puzzle corrections that generally make a mess of the original puzzle material.
+So, minimally all one needs is a puzzle and a pencil (or pen), and it’s “Game On!”.
+But some Sudoku puzzles necessitate making notes which can assist in the resolution of spaces and, subsequently, the entire puzzle.
+Also, puzzlers are sometimes motivated to guess the contents of a space or are simply incorrect in their first entry into the space, resulting in puzzle corrections that generally make a mess of the original puzzle material.

 - A larger puzzle template that provides larger spaces for notes.

 - The ability to easily make corrections or erase entries.

 - The ability to easily erase all puzzler entries and start over.

 Also listed below are recommended puzzling materials that you need to easily solve sudoku without hassle.

 - Avery Heavyweight Presentation Sheet Protectors (Product Number 75304)